 Raymond’s snooty (but hilarious)…

 As you know, I love science fiction, especially its early gems.
 I lament the fact that most readers are unaware of the classics, especially when it comes to short stories.
-Ray Bradbury’s Illustrated Man, for example, should be taught at schools: it’s a classic, and has influenced generations of authors, whether they realize it or not.
+Ray Bradbury’s Illustrated Man, for example, should be taught in schools: it’s a classic and has influenced generations of authors, whether they realize it or not.